 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Testosterone is a hormone that your gonads (sex organs) mainly produce.
-More specifically, the testicles in people assigned male at birth (AMAB) and the ovaries in people assigned female at birth (AFAB) produce testosterone.
+More specifically, both testicles and ovaries produce testosterone.

 Advertisement